awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 }
 ```

-### IAM roles for Microsoft SharePoint Online data sources<a name="iam-roles-ds-spo"></a>
+### IAM roles for Microsoft SharePoint data sources<a name="iam-roles-ds-spo"></a>

-For a Microsoft SharePoint Online data source, you provide a role with the following policies\.
+For a Microsoft SharePoint data source, you provide a role with the following policies\.
 + Permission to access the AWS Secrets Manager secret that contains the user name and password for the SharePoint site\.
 For more information about the contents of the secret, see [Using a Microsoft SharePoint data source](data-source-sharepoint.md)\.
 + Permission to use the AWS KMS customer master key \(CMK\) to decrypt the user name and password secret stored by Secrets Manager\.
 + Permission to use the `BatchPutDocument` and `BatchDeleteDocument` operations to update the index\.